rizkifnst/My-PC-Configuration/README.md

 # My-PC-Configuration
 <p>These are my PC configuration.
-I use Slackware for the operating system, Blackbox for the window manager, and Vim for the text editor.</p>
+I use Slackware for the operating system, Blackbox for the window manager, Mrxvt for terminal emulator, and Vim for the text editor.</p>

 <p><b>root</b> is my Blackbox window manager style.
 Including font and wallpaper used in it.</p>